Skull Nebula (NGC 246)

 History

 The planetary nebula NGC 246 is also known under the name «Skull Nebula».
-It was discovered on 27 November 1785 by Wilhelm Herschel with his 18.7 inch reflector telescope with a focal length of 20 feet.
+It was discovered on 27 November 1785 by William Herschel with his 18.7 inch reflector telescope with a focal length of 20 feet.
 He cataloged it as V 25, whereby its class «V» stood for very large nebulae.
 In his second part of his discoveries, published 1789 in the «Philosophical Transactions of the Royal Society of London», he described the nebula as follows: «Four or five rather large stars form a trapezoid about 5' in diameter.
 The enclosed space is filled with weakly demarcated, milky nebula.
 The stars do not appear To have a connection with the nebula.» [464]

 Physical Properties